SrujanVN/Early-parkinson-detection/README.md

-# 🧠 Early Parkinson’s Detection & Analysis
+# 🧠 Early Parkinson’s Detection & Analysis via xAI

 This is a clinical-grade diagnostic support platform that utilizes **12 ensemble deep learning models** and **Explainable AI (XAI)** to detect early signs of Parkinson’s Disease.
 It analyzes MRI scans (with GradCAM/LIME), voice recordings, handwriting, and clinical data.